 At first, it appeared that BlueKeep could be used as a self-spreading worm similar to the 2017 WannaCry attacks.
 However, it has been discovered that BlueKeep is being used to mine cryptocurrency remotely on PCs around the world without the user ever knowing.
 This is more commonly referred to as ‘crypto-jacking’.

-Devices running the affected versions of Windows can potentially be protected from BlueKeep by downloading the patch update released by Microsoft.
+Devices running the affected versions of Windows can potentially be protected from the BlueKeep exploit by downloading the patch update released by Microsoft.

 In this instance, Microsoft was able to detect the exploit early on and subsequently release a patch.

 However, once Windows 7 reaches its ‘end of life’ status early next year, Microsoft will no longer release security patches for the operating system.
 An old and unpatched operating system is an ideal target for hackers.
-You can read more about the end of Windows 7 and the potential threats here.
+You can read more about the end of Windows 7 and the potential threats for Windows 7.

-Emotet was also responsible for the ransomware attacks on regional hospitals in Victoria last month in which patient record systems and financial management systems were targeted.
+The Emotet trojan was also responsible for the ransomware attacks on regional hospitals in Victoria last month in which patient record systems and financial management systems were targeted.

-Trickbot, a trojan often spread by Emotet, uses the EternalBlue exploit.
-EternalBlue was linked to the WannaCry and NotPetya attacks in 2017 in which the majority of affected devices were running Windows 7 (98%).
+Trickbot, a trojan which Emotet spreads uses the EternalBlue exploit.
+EternalBlue was linked to the WannaCry and NotPetya attacks in 2017 in which the majority of infected machines were running Windows 7 (98%).

 Cybercrime: Quick Stats